Echuanw/001_python_tutorial/008_Python3_Process&Thread.md

 ### 2.2 Lock

-When multiple threads share the same resource (variable), it can lead to unpredictable(不可控) results, potentially causing the program to fail or crash.
+When multiple threads share the same resource (variable), it can lead to unpredictable[](不可控) results, potentially causing the program to fail or crash.
 In such cases, a "`lock`" can be useful.
-We can use locks to protect the same resource. **Only the thread that acquires the lock(获得锁) can access this resource**, while other threads that do not have the lock will be blocked until the thread that holds the lock releases it.
+We can use locks to protect the same resource. **Only the thread that acquires the lock[](获得锁) can access this resource**, while other threads that do not have the lock will be blocked until the thread that holds the lock releases it.

 ```python
 from time import sleep